BenKaehler/q2-makarsa/README.md

-# q2-$PKGNAME
+# q2-PKGNAME

-$PKGNAME is a plugin to incorporate some functionality from the  [SpiecEasi](https://github.com/zdk123/SpiecEasi) package into the QIIME 2 environment together with additional network visualisation.
+PKGNAME is a plugin to incorporate some functionality from the  [SpiecEasi](https://github.com/zdk123/SpiecEasi) package into the QIIME 2 environment together with additional network visualisation.

 ## What is it